ritza-co/CodeCapsules/serverlessFirstSteps/Easily-hosting-your-portfolio-online/hosting-a-front-end-website-building-portfolio.md.md

 Replace the URL above with the URL to your remote repository (copied in the [previous](creating-the-remote-repository) section).

 Now you can see the portfolio code in your GitHub repository.
-Your repository should look similar to the below, where all of your portfolio code is contained in a sub-directory (in this image the sub-directory is "portFolder"):
+Your repository should look similar to the below, where all of your portfolio code is contained in a sub-directory (in this image, the sub-directory is "portFolder"):

 ![image11](images/image11.png)